DataBoySu/MyGPU/README.md

 ## Roadmap & Future Work

-We are actively working on expanding the capabilities of Cluster Health Monitor.
 Contributions are welcome!
+Main future points to cover would be:

 - **Multi-GPU Support**: Enhanced handling for multi-card setups and NVLink topologies.
 - **Containerization**: Official Docker support for easy deployment in containerized environments.